 - some earlier reprints of those 1931-2007 Acts and Legislative Instruments, and some earlier reprints of those pre-1931 Acts.

-A printout of an official PDF will also be official.
+A printout of an official PDF is also official.

 Who needs to know?

-Also to be introduced on 6 January 2014: print on demand, a new website feature that will allow users to order a commercially printed copy of any Act, Legislative Instrument, Bill, or Supplementary Order Paper on this website.
-Users will select the legislation they want to print using a “shopping cart” system, then send their order to a commercial printer for printing and delivery.
+New to the website: print on demand, a feature that allows users to order a commercially printed copy of any Act, Legislative Instrument, Bill, or Supplementary Order Paper on this website.
+You can select the legislation you want to print using a “shopping cart” system, then send your order to Legislation Direct for printing and delivery.
 More about ordering commercial prints online …

-Any version with any “as at” date can be ordered, so commercially printed reprints will be available every time a document is amended.
+Any version with any “as at” date can be ordered, so commercially printed reprints are available every time a document is amended.
 (Web feeds are available to alert users to updates.)
-If a PDF is official, the commercial print will also be official (although as with any printed copy, it is likely to go out of date rapidly).
+If a PDF is official, the commercial print is also official (although as with any printed copy, it is likely to go out of date rapidly).

-Users will still be able to print documents for themselves free of charge.
+You can still print documents for yourself free of charge.

 The Parliamentary Counsel Office will continue to publish booklet legislation, available through Legislation Direct and designated bookshops.